 Anguilla is in the Leeward Islands in the Lesser Antilles, east of the Virgin Islands and Puerto Rico.
-The main island of Anguilla is about 16 miles long by three miles wide, and it is surrounded by smaller uninhabited islands.
-It has a population of approximately 13,500.
-Anguilla is a self-governing overseas territory of the United Kingdom.
+The main island of Anguilla is about 16 miles long by three miles wide.
+With a population of approximately 13,500, Anguilla is a self-governing overseas territory of the United Kingdom.

-You can explore the beauty of the island on foot, on a bicycle or on horseback.
+Explore the beauty of the island on foot, bicycle, or on horseback.
 There are a number of golf courses and tennis courts.
-Natural attractions include salt ponds, wetlands, bird sanctuaries, and a small rainforest located on the north side of the island.
-Maps are available through the Anguilla Tourist Board.
+Natural attractions include salt ponds, wetlands, bird sanctuaries, and a small rainforest located in the north of the island.

 Anguilla is only a few miles north of the island of St-Martin / St Maarten, which is divided between two nations and jointly administered by France and the Netherlands.
 It’s a great option for a day trip with a rich and varied culture and a vibrant nightlife.